2022 Small Business Policy Priorities

 Small Business Majority is a national small business advocacy organization that empowers America’s diverse entrepreneurs to build a thriving and equitable economy.
-We engage our network of more than 85,000 small businesses and 1,000 business organizations to advocate for public policy solutions and deliver resources to entrepreneurs that promote equitable small business growth.
+We engage our network of more than 85,000 small businesses and 1,500 business and community organizations to advocate for public policy solutions and deliver resources to entrepreneurs that promote equitable small business growth.
 Our deep connections with the small business community, along with our scientific research, enable us to educate the public about key issues impacting America’s entrepreneurs with a special focus on advancing the smallest businesses and those facing systemic inequalities.

 Access to capital and responsible alternative lending

-Small business owners, particularly people of color, face significant hurdles accessing capital from traditional banking institutions.
-The current reconciliation instructions indicate that the U.S. Senate Committee on Small Business & Entrepreneurship will only receive $25 billion to fund legislation focused on investments for access to credit and markets.
-This allocation is too low to adequately address the serious circumstances many small businesses still face.
-We must ensure greater access to responsible capital for entrepreneurs by enacting the following:
+Small business owners, particularly people of color, face significant hurdles accessing capital from traditional banking institutions, challenges that have only been exacerbated by the pandemic.
+To help small businesses recover, we must ensure greater access to responsible capital for entrepreneurs by enacting the following:

 - Quadruple SBA lending guarantees, specifically by raising the maximum guaranteed annual loan amounts and loan guarantee percentages.

 - Maintain the recent expansion of funding for the CDFI Fund at $3 billion for long-term impact.

 - Ensure increased funding for unbanked and underbanked small businesses via set-asides, access to smaller-dollar loans and targeted business assistance programs.

 - Support flexible, patient capital products through increased government backing.